ARM-software/arm-trusted-firmware/docs/user-guide.rst

    ``plat_secondary_cold_boot_setup()`` platform porting interfaces do not need to be implemented in this case.

+-  ``CONSOLE_FLUSH_ON_POWEROFF``: This option, which is enabled by default, tells the system to issue a flush of the console on power operations (reset, power off).
+However, some combinations of OSes + hardware may have disabled the UART in a manner that creates an infinite loop when flushing the serial console, thus preventing platform reboot or power down (e.g. Ubuntu 18.04 on Raspberry Pi 3).
+Setting this option to 0 can work around that problem.

 -  ``CRASH_REPORTING``: A non-zero value enables a console dump of processor register state when an unexpected exception occurs during execution of BL31.
 This option defaults to the value of ``DEBUG`` - i.e. by default